|Type of medicine||ACE (angiotensin-converting enzyme) inhibitor|

 - If you have a history of angioedema (where the face, tongue and throat swell).

 - If you are taking other medicines, including those available to buy without a prescription, herbal or complementary medicines.

-- If you have ever had an allergic or unusual reaction to any other ACE inhibitor (this includes ramipril, lisinopril and perindopril) or to any other medicine.
+- If you have ever had an allergic or unusual reaction to any other ACE inhibitor (this includes ramipril, lisinopril and perindopril), a type of medicine called sulphonamides (if you have been prescribed Innozide®) or to any other medicine.

 - Before beginning treatment, read the manufacturer's printed information leaflet.